 Temporary employment/unemployment or increases and decreases in wages "for any reason" of less than 30 days will not constitute a rent adjustment.

-If it is found that a participant has misrepresented or failed to report facts upon which rent is based so that the participant is paying less than they should be paying, the increase in rent shall be made retroactive to the date the increase would have taken effect.
+If it is found that a participant has misrepresented or failed to report facts upon which rent is based so that the participant is paying less than they should be paying, the increase in rent shall be made retroactive to the first of the month following the month in which the misrepresentation occurred.
 The participant will be required to pay the difference between the rent paid and the amount that should have been paid.
 In addition, the participant may be subject to civil and criminal penalties.
 Misrepresentation is a serious program violation which may result in termination.

-Special Re-examinations:

-Special reexaminations are pre-scheduled extensions of admission or continued occupancy determinations, and will be considered for the following reasons:

-If it is impossible to determine annual family income accurately due to instability of family income and/or family composition, a temporary determination of income and rent is to be made and a special re-examination shall be scheduled for thirty (30), sixty (60) or ninety (90) days, depending on circumstances.
-The participant shall be notified, in writing, of the date of the special re-examination.

-If the family income can be anticipated at the scheduled time, the reexamination shall be completed and appropriate actions taken.
-If a reasonable anticipation of income cannot be made, another special re-examination shall be prescribed and the same procedure followed as stipulated in the preceding paragraph until a reasonable estimate can be made.

-Rents determined at special re-examinations shall be made effective as noted above.

 Minimum Rent Hardship Exemptions:

 The HA shall immediately grant an exemption from application of the minimum monthly rent to any family making a proper request in writing who is unable to pay because of financial hardship, which shall include: